PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-AdditionalTelemetry.md

 To make the best possible investments in PowerShell we need answers backed by data to the following questions:

 - Is PowerShell Core usage growing (in terms of number of starts)?
-- Is the PowerShell Core user-base growing (both in terms of number of users and devices)?
+- Is the PowerShell Core user-base growing?
 - How is PowerShell being used?
 What is the usage distribution across command types and session type?
 - What are impediments to PowerShell Core usage growth?
 - What are issues that customers are hitting in PowerShell Core?
 - What versions of PowerShell tools and services should Microsoft continue to support?
 - What PowerShell integration scenarios are people using?
-How many people are using PowerShell Editor services
+How many people are using PowerShell Editor services?
+- Which experimental features are being used and tested?
+Which experimental features should we invest in?
 - How can we optimize the engine size and efficiency of PowerShell for cloud scenarios?

 To ensure we are getting an accurate picture of how everyone uses PowerShell, not just those most